spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/installation/spryker-in-docker/installation-guides/running-production.md

 ---
 title: Running Production
 originalLink: https://documentation.spryker.com/v5/docs/running-production-mode
+originalArticleId: 919beb8f-9c2e-43e9-8f60-696a61dea10a
 redirect_from:
   - /v5/docs/running-production-mode
   - /v5/docs/en/running-production-mode
 ---

-This document describes the procedure of generating images and assets suitable for a [production environment](https://documentation.spryker.com/docs/en/installation-modes#running-production).
+This document describes the procedure of generating images and assets suitable for a [production environment](https://documentation.spryker.com/v5/docs/en/installation-modes#running-production).
 After going through all the steps, it's up to you how to proceed further.

 {% info_block infoBox %}
 This functionality is available in Docker SDK starting from version 1.7.2.